google/mug/README.md

 #### The problem

-Ever needed to convert a list of objects?
-It's trivial:
+The following code converts a list of object:

 ```java
 List<Result> convert(List<Input> inputs) {